Exploring Tekkotsu Programming on Mobile Robots:

 };

-Recompile and update the memory stick by doing "make update".
-Then boot up the AIBO, open a telnet connection to port 59000, and activate DstBehavior.
-Using the ControllerGUI, call up the SegCam window so you can see what the AIBO sees.
+Recompile, run Tekkotsu again, and activate DstBehavior.
+Using the ControllerGUI, call up the SegCam window so you can see what the robot sees.
 Make sure the camera isn't pointed at anything red or pink.
-Now wave the pink ball in front of the AIBO and see what happens.
+Now wave the pink ball in front of the robot and see what happens.

 In the ControllerGUI window, type !msg hello in the text box and see what happens.